 - 2.1.
 In accordance with sections 51(1)(b) and 59(1)(b) of the 1976 Act, licences may not lawfully be granted to any person who has not been authorised to drive a motor car for at least 12 months, or who is not so authorised at the time of application. - 2.2.
-The Council has adopted a policy going beyond this requirement, and will expect applicants for hackney carriage or private hire drivers licences to have held a full motor car driving licence for at least 3 years prior to applying for a licence.
+The Council has adopted a policy going beyond this requirement, and will expect applicants for hackney carriage or private hire drivers licences to have held a full motor car driving licence for at least 36 months prior to applying for a licence.
 Applications will generally be refused if this requirement is not satisfied. - 2.3.
 Applicants will be required to produce their current, full driving licence for inspection, with their application, bearing the applicant's current home address.
 Where a licence has been issued in two parts (counterpart and photo card) both must be shown. - 2.4.
 The Council will also carry out a separate check of an applicant's entitlement to drive in the UK via an appropriate verification agency.
 Applicants will be required to sign a consent form for this check as part of their application. - 2.5.
 All applicants must hold either a full UK driving licence, or one issued by another Member State of the European Community (EC) or one of the other countries in the EEA.
 European licences may be used for a limited period only, dependent upon the applicant's circumstances, and the Council shall have regard to any guidance given by the Driver and Vehicle Licensing Agency (DVLA) in this regard. - 2.6.
-Where a driving licence shows an entitlement to drive in the UK that is valid for less than 3 years, a licence may be issued to expire upon the end of that entitlement.
-An application to renew the licence would need to be accompanied by evidence of the renewed entitlement to drive in the UK. - 2.7.
+The Council has also adopted a policy requiring any applicant who holds a driving licence issued by an EEA member state to obtain a British licence counterpart, prior to making their application.
+This will ensure that the applicant is formally recorded on UK driving licence databases, and may been allocated licence endorsements and penalty points for motoring offences committed in the UK, thus creating an ongoing record on driving conduct, of a type relevant to vocational drivers.
+Both the British counterpart and the original European licence must be produced on making an application.
+British counterparts may be obtained from DVLA through the completion of form D9. - 2.7.
+Where a driving licence shows an entitlement to drive in the UK that is valid for less than 3 years, a licence may, at the discretion of the Council, be issued to expire upon the end of that entitlement.
+An application to renew the licence would need to be accompanied by evidence of the renewed entitlement to drive in the UK. - 2.8.
 Driving licence endorsements are covered later in this document.
 However, should a licence-holder be disqualified from driving during the validity of a licence, either following a serious offence or under the 'totting-up procedures', the Council will generally look to suspend or revoke the licence(s) held by that person.